-Approval lasts for a period of 2 years and the short course may be delivered as required during the approval period.
+Approval lasts for a period of 5 years and the short course may be delivered as required during the approval period.

-In the event of significant change being made to the course, including but not limited to changes of learning outcome, the Education Provider should seek advice from The College of Radiographers as re-approval may be necessary.
+In the event of significant change being made to the course, including but not limited to changes of learning outcome, the Education Provider should seek advice from The College of Radiographers as re-approval may be necessary prior to the end of the current approval period.